How do I change the password for an email mailbox?

 - Follow these instructions to login to Webmail with the email address you want to change.

-- Click Preferences at the top of the screen.
+- Click Settings at the top of the screen.

 Changing the password using the account management control panel